CNG-LAB/cngopen/structure_function/README.md

 ### Manuscript data

 - Main data is from HCP and PRIME-DE which is openly available.
 - Auxiliary data is in a .mat file.
-Do let me know if you feel something is missing.
+Do let me know if you think something is missing.

 ---